ODE RECORDS HISTORY

 From 1970 until November 1972, all Ode Records products released in Britain used the A&M label and stock numbering system.
 The first release in Britain to use the Ode label and stock number was Carole King's Rhymes & Reasons.

 Lou Adler established Ode Visual to develop films about record industry people.
-He intended to elevate the qulaity of films featuring artist performances, It was headquartered in Los angeles at A&M Records.
+He intended to elevate the quality of films featuring artist performances, It was headquartered in Los Angeles at A&M Records.

 1973 was Ode's biggest year on the Billboard pop charts.
 Carole King had a Top 10 album and David Walker's album was Top 200.
 Carole King had two Top 40 singles and Tufano and Giammarese (formerly with The Buckinghams) had a Top 100 single.
 On the Pop Singles chart, Cheech and Chong placed singles in the Top 20 and Top 40 and took home the Best Comedy Album of the Year Grammy for Los Cochinos.
 The London Symphony Orchestra's Tommy, lavishly boxed in a slip case with custom graphics and full color book won the Best Album Cover Grammy Award.
 Its retail price was $12.98.